Bidya122/scRNA-seq_Analysis_Breast_Cancer/readme.md

 The available files were examined before downloading to determine which representation of the data is appropriate for downstream single-cell RNA-seq analysis.
 The `barcodes.tsv.gz`, `features.tsv.gz`, and `matrix.mtx.gz` files together represent a sparse single-cell expression matrix that can be imported into a Seurat workflow.
 The `GSE198315_OSCC_UMI_count_matrix.txt.gz` file provides another processed representation of the UMI count data.
-The appropriate input will be selected after examining the contents and structure of these files.
+The appropriate input was selected after examining the contents and structure of these files.

 TO BE CONTINUED..